 Conserve together.
 Create rules specifically for conserving energy.
 If you reduce your shower time, have your child do the same.
 Everyone should be expected to turn off the lights when they leave a room.
 The lifestyle changes you make should be the same ones your child follows.

-Perhaps a family trip or kids night out!
-A home energy audit can tell you where to get the most out of your home upgrades—especially for your wallet.
+Finally, a home energy audit can tell you where to get the most out of your home upgrade.
+Yes especially for your wallet.